 People decide to participate in clinical trials for many reasons.
 For some patients, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
 Other patients volunteer for clinical trials because they know that these studies are the only way to make progress in treating amyloidosis.
 Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with the disease.

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
-However, placebos are usually combined with standard therapy when they are used.
-When a placebo is used in a study, it is done with the full knowledge of the participants.
+When used, placebos are usually combined with standard therapy when they are used.
+Study participants will always be told when a placebo is used in a study.
 Find out more about placebos in clinical trials.

 Patient safety and informed consent